fabric8io/fabric8/docs/profiles.md

 #### Modifying a configuration pid in a profile
 A more complex example is when you need to modify the a configuration pid of a profile.
 A configuration pid is actually a list of key value pairs.
 So to edit or add a new key value pair to a specific pid you can use the **-pid** and specify the pid and key value in the following format *pid/key=value*.
-In the following example, I will modify the *org.fusesource.fabric.agent* pid and change the maven repository list.
+In the following example, I will modify the *io.fabric.agent* pid and change the maven repository list.
 The default profile should contain a section like this:

         Agent Properties :
         	  org.ops4j.pax.url.mvn.repositories = 	http://repo1.maven.org/maven2,